Are you looking for the ultimate 5 days in London itinerary?

 You might want to consider exploring some of the trendy bars in Shoreditch as well!

-Stop 3: Pedestrian-friendly Leicester Square Is Dazzling
+Stop 3: Leicester Square

 You will run into Chinatown as you wander from SoHo to Leicester Square.
-If you are looking for the finest authentic Chinese food, with plenty of restaurants to choose from, this is the place to be!
+If you are looking for the finest authentic Chinese food with plenty of restaurants to choose from, this is the place to be!

 Leicester Square is a pedestrian-friendly street in London’s popular and fashionable West End.
 There is a myriad of shops to fit anyone’s budget.

 The same applies to clubs, restaurants, and bars.
-If you are looking for something to do for date night, or to do with the family, you will certainly find options in Leicester Square.
+If you are looking for something to do for date night or to do with the family, you will certainly find options in Leicester Square.

 If you are a Broadway lover, like musicals or dramatic performances, London’s West End is where you want to be for live theatre performances.

-Look here: Central London Bar Crawl and Nightlife Tour
+Book Here: Central London Bar Crawl and Nightlife Tour

-Stop 4: Stylish Covent Garden
+Stop 4: Covent Garden

 Covent Garden is less than a mile from Leicester Square.
-In London’s fashionable West End as well, it is a more upscale shopping experience.
-With a rich history.
+In London’s fashionable West End as well, it is a more upscale shopping experience with a rich history.

 And there are so many cool things to do in Covent Garden!

 Covent Garden used to be a fruit and garden market, but nowadays it has much to offer.
-It is definitely a must-see during your 5 days in London.
+It is a must-see during your 5 days in London.

-Covent Garden has stalls of items hand-made by locals, or those residing in the European Union, mostly on the weekends.
+Covent Garden has stalls of items hand-made by locals or those residing in the European Union, mostly on the weekends.
 I appreciate this and look there often for gifts and souvenirs.

 There is also live entertainment out on the streets on the weekends.
 There are many clubs and bars in Covent Garden.

-Stop by for afternoon tea in London in one of the upscale restaurants, or shop at the trendy shops.
+Stop by for afternoon tea in London in one of the upscale restaurants or shop at the trendy shops.
 Just do not miss putting Covent Garden on your London itinerary.

 Most travelers do not even know about Neal’s Yard.
 It is a beautiful little street adjacent to Covent Garden.
 It is one of the hidden gems in London, and you will want to stop and take a look at it!

 Not long ago, this area was a haven for garbage.
-However, it has been cleaned up and renovated and has become a very popular spot.
-For locals and tourists alike.
+However, it has been cleaned up and renovated and has become a very popular spot for locals and tourists alike.

-And enough chic eateries and pubs to awaken your taste buds.
+There are also plenty of chic eateries and pubs to awaken your taste buds.

 If you are curious, there are many clubs and bars in Camden Town to explore!

-Stop 6: Visit London’s Silver Vaults For A Unique Shopping Experience
+Stop 6: The Silver Vaults

 A stop to shop at the London Silber Vaults will truly be a memorable experience.
 Consider adding it to your London itinerary.